 Kymco scooters are a good value for the features they offer for their price point, and they are a good quality scooter.

-If you have read my summaries of the other scooter brands so far, you have likely noticed that I’m a fan of longer warranties, and Kymco has a 24-month warranty, too.
+If you have read my summaries of the other scooter brands, you have likely noticed that I’m a fan of longer warranties.
+Kymco has a 24-month warranty, too.